dotnet-websharper/core/docs/SourceMapping.md

 property to your project file.

-It is also recommended to set

-    <OtherFlags>--quotations-debug</OtherFlags>

-to have source position information inside reflected definitions available for WebSharper.
-Otherwise only the starting lines of functions can be mapped.

-If you build with `WebSharper.exe` directly, add `-sm` to the command line.

-WebSharper itself is built with source map embedding, so you can debug into WebSharper library code.
+WebSharper itself and all publix  is built with source map embedding, so you can debug into WebSharper library code.

 ## Outputting source maps for WebSharper web projects